Nancy Balfour: Career

 In 1948, she joined the staff of The Economist in London as editor of its American Survey in place of Margaret Cruikshank, who served as her deputy.
 Their goal was to convert American Survey into a section of interest to both American and British readers. which eventually helped to prepare for the raising of the magazine's circulation in the United States between the 1970s and the 1980s.
 Under Balfour, the magazine attempted to feature a broader range of affairs and opinion in the United States by employing the detachment of an editorial base in London to avoid bias from New York and Washington, D.C.
 While most of the magazine favoured the position of the Government of the United States during the Vietnam War, her section was more critical, reflecting her own democratic politics.

-In contrast to fellow members of staff, Balfour keenly supported of the decision to construct the current Modernist Economist building in St James's Street, and was instrumental in obtaining the works to decorate the building.
+In contrast to fellow members of staff, Balfour keenly supported the decision to construct the current Modernist Economist building in St James's Street, and was instrumental in obtaining the works to decorate the building.
 She helped to begin the custom of staging art exhibitions in the foyer and encouraged sculpture students from the Royal Academy Schools to work in its courtyard midway through each year.
 Balfour joined the Artist Placement Group as a trustee and the committee of the Contemporary Art Society (CAS) in 1967.
 She formed The Nancy Balfour Charitable Trust in September 1969, to provide support to working artists.
 Balfour became honorary treasurer of the CAS in 1971.

 She retired from The Economist in 1972 at just over the age of 60 to focus full-time as an arts volunteer, and was replaced by John Midgley.
 Balfour became a visiting fellow of the Kennedy Center for Government at Harvard University in 1973 and left the position a year later.
 In 1976, she was appointed chairman of the CAS.
 Balfour said her objective at the CAS was to "blow it up one way or another".
-During her time at the CAS, she strove for the organisation to keep its position as a society of interested art collectors and placed attention on providing companies with advise on art collections to give the society funding to achieve the goal of "enriching public collections with gifts of good and challenging art".
+During her time at the CAS, she strove for the organisation to keep its position as a society of interested art collectors and placed attention on providing companies with advice on art collections to give the society funding to achieve the goal of "enriching public collections with gifts of good and challenging art".
 Balfour initiated a programme of disinterested advice to corporations producing contemporary and modern collections, and pioneered cultural travel for its members.

 In 1980, she was a founder member of the British-American Arts Association.
 Balfour stepped down as chairman of the CAS in 1982 and the society made her president in 1986.
 She was a trustee on the board of the Public Art Development Fund from 1983 to 1991, and was vice-chair of the Crafts Council between 1983 and 1985.
 Balfour also chaired the arts services grant committee SPACE and the crafts panel of Southern Arts.